mathquill/mathquill/docs/Config.md

 `autoOperatorNames` overrides the set of operator names that automatically become non-italicized when typing the letters without typing a backslash first, like `sin`, `log`, etc.

-This Defaults to the LaTeX built-in operator names ([Section +3.17 of the Short Math Guide](http://tinyurl.com/jm9okjc)) with additional trig operators like `sech`, `arcsec`, `arsinh`, etc. If you want some of these italicized after setting this property, you will have to add them to the list.
+This defaults to the LaTeX built-in operator names ([Section 3.17 of the Short Math Guide](http://tinyurl.com/jm9okjc)) with additional trig operators like `sech`, `arcsec`, `arsinh`, etc. If you want some of these italicized after setting this property, you will have to add them to the list.

-Just like [`autoCommands`](http://mathquill.readthedocs.org/en/latest/Config/#autocommands) above, this takes a string formatted as a space-delimited list of LaTeX commands.
+Just like [`autoCommands`](#autocommands) above, this takes a string formatted as a space-delimited list of LaTeX commands.

 ## substituteTextarea

 `substituteTextarea` is a function that creates a focusable DOM element that is called when setting up a math field.
 Overwriting this may be useful for hacks like suppressing built-in virtual keyboards.
 It defaults to `<textarea autocorrect=off .../>`.

 For example, [Desmos](https://www.desmos.com/calculator) substitutes `<span tabindex=0></span>` on iOS to suppress the built-in virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
-Unfortunately there's no universal [check for a virtual keyboard](http://stackoverflow.com/q/2593139/362030) or [way to detect a touchscreen](http://www.stucox.com/blog/you-cant-detect-a-touchscreen/) and even if you could a touchscreen != virtual keyboard (Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and iOS and Android devices can have Bluetooth keyboards).
+Unfortunately there's no universal [check for a virtual keyboard](http://stackoverflow.com/q/2593139/362030) or [way to detect a touchscreen](http://www.stucox.com/blog/you-cant-detect-a-touchscreen/), and even if you could, a touchscreen ≠ virtual keyboard (Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and iOS and Android devices can have Bluetooth keyboards).
 Desmos currently sniffs the user agent for iOS, so Bluetooth keyboards just don't work in Desmos on iOS.
-The trade offs are up to you.
+The tradeoffs are up to you.

 # Handlers